pkardas/notes/books/head-first-design-patterns/notes.md

 composites and leaves uniformly.

 We are guided by design principles, but we always need to observe the effect they have on our designs.

+Bullet points:

+- An Iterator allows access to an aggregate's elements without exposing its internal structure.
+- An Iterator takes the job of iterating over an aggregate and encapsulates it in another object.
+- When using an Iterator, we relieve the aggregate of the responsibility of supporting operations for traversing its data.
+- An Iterator provides a common interface for traversing the items of an aggregate, allowing you to use polymorphism when writing code that makes the use of the items of the aggregate.
+- The Iterable interface provides a means of getting an iterator and enables Java's enhanced for loop (for-each).
+- We should strive for to assign only one responsibility to each class.
+- The Composite Pattern allows clients to treat composites and individual objects uniformly.
+- A Component is any object in a Composite structure.
+Components may be other composites or leaves.
+- There are many design tradeoffs in implementing Composite.
+You need to balance transparency and safety with your needs.